shlomimizrahi/RateLimitService/README.md

 - Testing inner functions / method for each class
 - Testing Wrapping layers / Services with mock values
 - Testing Full process (End To End) correctness with no mocks
-- Benchmarking and validating concurrency - it's correctness and prformance
+- Benchmarking and validating concurrency - it's correctness and performance

 ## Possible Changes / Enhancements
 The current implementation assumes sequential order is important and dictated by timestamp,